dashmug/glue-devtools/README.md

-typecheck            Check type annotations test                 Run automated tests coverage             Generate test coverage HTML report shell                Start a bash shell session inside the container clean-notebooks      Removes output cells from Jupyter notebooks pyspark              Start a Spark shell session
+typecheck            Check type annotations test                 Run automated tests coverage             Generate test coverage HTML report synth                Synthesizes and prints the CloudFormation template diff                 Compares the specified stack with the deployed stack deploy               Deploy the infrastructure and the application shell                Start a bash shell session inside the container clean-notebooks      Removes output cells from Jupyter notebooks pyspark              Start a Spark shell session